Start a conversation

 FAQ

-Q1: Will this firmware upgrade cause data loss?
+Q2: Will the firmware upgrade (either method) cause data loss?

-A1: No. The NVMe Download Microcode mechanism updates the drive's internal firmware without affecting stored data.
-However, as with any firmware operation, having a current backup is always recommended.
+A2: No. The NVMe Download Microcode mechanism updates the drive's internal firmware without affecting stored data.
+The v10.0.1 upgrade also preserves your configuration and data.
+However, as with any firmware or system update, having a current backup is always recommended.

-Q2: Can I perform a regular reboot instead of a full power cycle?
+Q3: Can I perform a regular reboot instead of a full power cycle for the manual method?

-A2: No. The drive uses Commit Action 3 (CA3), which requires a complete power-off and power-on cycle.
+A3: No. When using the manual DLMicro method, the drive uses Commit Action 3 (CA3), which requires a complete power-off and power-on cycle.
 A software reboot or warm restart will not activate the new firmware.
+This requirement does not apply to the v10.0.1 upgrade method, which handles the process automatically.

 Choose files or drag and drop files